Prosper67/alx-system_engineering-devops/0x02-shell_redirections/README.md

-cut -d : -f 1,6 /etc/passwd | sort	display all users and their home directories find .-empty -printf "%f\n" find all empty files and directories in the current directory and sub-directories task 24:  lists all the files with a .gif extension in the current directory
+cut -d : -f 1,6 /etc/passwd | sort	display all users and their home directories find .-empty -printf "%f\n" find all empty files and directories in the current directory and sub-directories task 24:  lists all the files with a .gif extension in the current directory task 25: 	decode acrostic that use the first letter of each line